cartheur/ideal/README.md

 For Lesson 3, your programming activities are:

-1. Change Main.java to instantiate `Existence030` and run it.
+1. Change Program.cs to instantiate `Existence030` and run it.
 Observe that the trace is similar to that in the next page.
 2. Change `Existence030` to instantiate Environment010 instead of `Environment030` and run it.
 Observe that the modified `Existence030` also learns to get pleased when it implements `Environment010` instead of `Environment030`.
 3. Change `Program.cs` to instantiate `Existence031` and run it.
 Observe that it learns to be pleased in `Environment031`.
 4. Change `Existence031` to instantiate `Environment010` and then `Environment030` and run it.
 Observe that the modified `Existence031` also learns to be pleased when it implements `Environment010`, `Environment030`, and `Environment031`.